India's bold moon touchdown mission faces setback, contact with lander lost just 2.1 km away | Devdiscourse

 "Vikram lander descent was as planned and normal performance was observed up to an altitude of 2.1 km.
 Subsequently, communication from the lander to ground stations was lost," said Sivan, his voice choking.
 "The data is being analysed", he said at the control centre at the ISRO's Telemetry, Tracking and Command Network (ISTRAC) here.

-The lander's progress was greeted with applause at the control centre where 60 high school students across the country were also present each time it crossed a critical phase for the planned soft-landing at around 1.55 am.
-The last 15 minutes of the mission when the lander attempts to guide itself with the help of its own propulsion system without any support from ground control has repeatedly been described by Sivan as "15 minutes of terror"
+The lander's progress was greeted with applause at the control centre, where 60 high school students from across the country were also present, each time it crossed a critical phase for the planned soft-landing at around 1.55 am.
+The last 15 minutes of the mission when the lander attempts to guide itself with the help of its own propulsion system without any support from ground control has repeatedly been described by Sivan as "15 minutes of terror".

 A senior ISRO official said the four-legged lander and the six-wheeled rover 'Pragyan' housed inside that was planned for a roll-out between 5.30 am and 6.30 am to carry out experiments may have been lost.
 If 'Vikram' had pulled off the historic touchdown, the country could have joined the US, Russia and China in soft-landing on the lunar surface.